netmanchris/pyawair/readme.md

 My_Token'

 ```

-Now that you've captured the contents of your token, this will automatically be inserted into the
+This object of type AwairAuth must be passed into all API calls to ensure that you can
- auth headers during the HTTP request to the Awair API
+successfully pass your authentication request to the Awair API.

+ ## Example Functions

+ The following functions shows some basic examples of working with the Awair Python binding to
+ gather data from the Awair API.

  #### Getting you User Data